nginxinc/nginx-gateway-fabric/design/resource-validation.md

 #### For Kubernetes 1.25+

 - *CEL Validation*.
 This validation is embedded in the Gateway API CRDs and covers additional logic not available in the OpenAPI schema validation.
-Note: Kubernetes API server enforces this validation.
+For example, the field X must be specified when type is set to Y; or X must be nil if Y is not Z. Note: Kubernetes API server enforces this validation.
 To bypass it, a user needs to change the CRDs.

 #### For Kubernetes 1.23 and 1.24